 Do you speak Googlish?
-Top seven SEO fundamentals for 2020
+Seven SEO fundamentals for improved fluency

 Is there any such language?
 Well, no. Search engine optimization, or SEO, no longer needs to be explained as an arcane way of “translating” a website to speak the “search language”.

 For years, the core message of Google and other search heavies, has been to make content that people would value.
 The search indexing systems do their best to consider this.
 Even though human readability is the guiding principle, there are still a number of considerations that can help your site stand out in rankings.

 Looking for advantage with search listings is a natural driver for marketers.
 With the algorithms involved, but most of the hundreds of google factors that are known to populate the latest Google core algorithm “Fred” serve as listing tie-breakers.
 This is important for results but a different game and arguably more important for Google than you.

 So how do we ensure optimal honest SEO?
 Seven fundamentals: